Sum rule for a Schiff-like dipole moment: The energy weighted sum rule

-Instead of the usual transition dipole operator, a Schiff-like moment operator \cite{Schiff,Flambaum,Zelevinsky1,Zelevinsky2} was used.
+Instead of the usual transition dipole operator, a Schiff-like moment operator \cite{Schiff,Zelevinsky1,Zelevinsky2} was used.

-Here $r_{s}$ is the Wigner-Seitz radius and have the value of 3.93 a.u. for $Na$ clusters.
-The corrective component, involved in the dipole operator, relates particle and hole states characterized by $\Delta N =3$, which results in modifying the strength distribution among the RPA states.
+Here $r_{s}$ is the Wigner-Seitz radius which, for $Na$ clusters has the value of 3.93 a.u..
+The corrective component, involved in the dipole operator, may relate particle and hole states characterized by $\Delta N =3$, which results in modifying the strength distribution among the RPA states.
 Such an effect would be however obtained even for the dipole transition operator, if the mean field potential for the single particle motion involves higher powers of the radial coordinate.

 Reckoning the double commutator from Eq. (\ref{doublecom}), corresponding to the transition operator (\ref{Schiff}) one obtains: